 Solution 3.
 Repair Unrecognized External SSD Using Terminal

-After performing external SSD repair in Disk Utility, you are still unable to make your external SSD recognizable, you can proceed to mount and repair your drive using Terminal.
+After performing external SSD repair in Disk Utility, if you are still unable to make your external SSD recognizable, you can proceed to mount and repair your drive using Terminal.

 Step 1 Navigate to the Terminal program by going to Launchpad > Other.